-This sixth edition will include new topical subjects such as grit and life success, changes in technology and their impact, interventions based on networking, social movements and justice, dealing with stigma, new models of health, and others.
-It will appeal to advanced undergraduates as well as graduates taking courses on community psychology, social psychology, and clinical psychology, and related fields.
+This 6th edition will include new topical subjects such as grit and life success, changes in technology and their impact, interventions based on networking, social movements and justice, dealing with stigma, and new models of health.
+It will appeal to advanced undergraduates as well as graduates taking courses on community psychology, social psychology, clinical psychology, and related fields.

 Part I: Introductory Concepts